thwu02/thwu02.github.io/about/imaginary.md

-I planted a tree \n
+I planted a tree

-from a wind-blown seed \n
+from a wind-blown seed

-and watched it sprout \n
+and watched it sprout
-\n
+<br/><br/>

-I laid out a blanket \n
+I laid out a blanket

-by a swaying sapling \n
+by a swaying sapling

-and watched the clouds \n
+and watched the clouds
-\n
+<br/><br/>

-I built a treehouse \n
+I built a treehouse

-in the tangle of branches \n
+in the tangle of branches

-and watched the world \n
+and watched the world
-\n
+<br/><br/>

-I sat in its shade \n
+I sat in its shade

-to burn in the sun \n
+to burn in the sun